-2006 Compensation
+2007 Compensation

-When determining the specific amounts of compensation to be provided to the executive officers during 2006, in addition to all of the factors and elements described above, the Compensation Committee noted that the Company had achieved a number of its specific goals for the 2005 fiscal year.
-For the year ending December 31, 2005, as compared to year ending December 31, 2004, our funds from operations (referred to as "FFO"), excluding non-recurring charges, increased 11% to an all time high of \$70.0 million and increased 6% on a per share basis.
+When determining the specific amounts of compensation to be provided to the executive officers during 2007, in addition to all of the factors and elements described above, the Compensation Committee noted that the Company had achieved a number of its specific goals for the 2006 fiscal year.
+For the year ending December 31, 2006, our shareholders were rewarded with outstanding returns on their investment:

+- · During 2006, our shareholders received a 41.5% total return on their investment, up from 14.3% in 2005 and 38.1% in 2004 - Over the 5 year period ending in 2006, our shareholders received a total return of 413.50%, representing a compound annual return of approximately 39% per year - · We outperformed the S&P 500 for the 7th consecutive year and the NAREIT All Equity REIT Index for the 5th consecutive year - We ranked 1st among 9 mall REITs and 5th out of 104 equity REITs in total return to shareholders during the last five years

+During 2006, our FFO for the year, excluding non-recurring charges, increased 14.9% on a per share basis as compared to the prior year.
+This compares to an increase in FFO per share of 11%, excluding non-recurring charges, during 2005 as compared to 2004.
 FFO represents income before extraordinary items and gains (losses) on sale or disposal of depreciable operating properties, plus depreciation and amortization uniquely significant to real estate and after adjustments for unconsolidated partnerships and joint ventures.
-For a further discussion of FFO, please see our 2006 Annual Report under the section "Management Discussion and Analysis of Financial Condition and Results of Operations-Funds from Operations".
-Our market capitalization increased 30% to \$1.8 billion, average tenant sales per square foot, on a comparable basis, increased 3% to \$320, and average base rental rates on leases released and renewed during the year increased 7% and 6%, respectively.
-In addition, our total return to shareholders during 2005 was in excess of 14% and our year end occupancy rate was 97%, marking the 25th consecutive year we have achieved a year end occupancy rate at or above 95%.
-In addition, the Company successfully raised a material amount of capital in the form of additional Common Shares, Class C Preferred Shares and additional unsecured debt in the public markets totaling approximately \$381 million in proceeds which were used to close a major acquisition in December 2005 and to retire certain mortgage loans with interest rates ranging from 7.875% to 7.98%.
+For a further discussion of FFO, please see our 2007 Annual Report under the section "Management Discussion and Analysis of Financial Condition and Results of Operations-Funds from Operations".

+Our market capitalization increased 24% during 2006 to \$2.2 billion, average tenant sales per square foot, on a comparable basis, increased 4.8% to \$338, and average base rental rates on leases released and renewed during the year increased 22.9% and 11.4%, respectively.
+We opened two new outlet centers during the year, a 352,300 square foot center in Charleston, South Carolina and a 264,900 square foot outlet center in Wisconsin Dells, Wisconsin.
+Our year end occupancy rate was 97.5%, marking the 26th consecutive year we have achieved a year end occupancy rate at or above 95%.

-Base Salary
+Base Salary: Description and Analysis